hessianguo/ODELearning/RKHS_dynamics/README.md

 compute coefficient vector and values of data-adaptive functions

-## 3. improve efficiency w.r.t. numerical integration
+## 3. Improve efficiency w.r.t. numerical integration

+1. Consider a kernel that can write its analytic-form antiderivative, e.g. Wendland kernel (one-one corresponds to Sobelev H^{s})

+2. For Gaussian kernel, using the error function to get the (semi-) analytic form of the integral.

+3. Matern kernel, how to do efficient integral computation?

+4. New framework for fitting the derivative or the trajectory?

+## 4. Reconstructing vector field by vRKHS or polynomial basis